City Guides, Japan, Kanto

 How many days should I spend in Nikko?

-As you can see from the itinerary above, Nikko is totally doable as a 2 days 1-night trip, which is what we did.
+Nikko is doable as a 2-day 1-night trip, which is what we did.
 However, keep in mind that we were driving so we didn’t have to account for time spent on public transport.

 If you aren’t driving and want to see only the Nikko Central area, then 1-2 days is enough.
 But if you want to explore Okunikko then I recommend 3-4 days.
 I guess this is why they have a Nikko pass that will last 2 and 4 days!